-1.2 Mobile Computing
+1.2.
+Mobile Computing

-Mobile computing allows users to access and manipulate information anytime, independent of location.
+The basic idea behind mobile computing is that users can access and manipulate information anytime and anywhere.
 With computing devices decreasing in size and with options like wireless networking, a user is no longer limited to his/her physical desktop.
 Wearable computers are the next generation of mobile computing devices.
-A typical wearable computer may be composed of an insight processor and a battery mounted on a belt or backpack, a head mounted display (HMD), wireless communications hardware and an input device such as a touchpad or chording keyboard or voice input utilities.
+A typical wearable computer may be composed of low power consumption processor and a battery mounted on a belt or backpack, a head mounted display (HMD), wireless communication hardware and input devices such as a touch pad or chording keyboard or voice input utilities.
 Progress in wireless networks and the occurrence of wearable computers has made it possible to build a mobile AR system.
 Some of them have already been demonstrated.
 A prominent example is Columbia's "Touring Machine" [7], which assists a user in locating places and allowing a user to query information about items of interest, like campus buildings, library, and so on.
 Several attempts have been made to construct more informative and natural collaborative workspaces with a wearable computer.
-The NETMAN [8] proposes a collaborative wearable computer system that supports computer technicians in their task of maintaining a campus network with the help of remote experts, but this system doesn't support augmented reality.
+The NETMAN [8] proposes a collaborative wearable computer system that supports computer technicians in their tasks to maintain a campus network with the help of remote experts.

-1.3 Mobile Collaborative
+1.3 Mobile Collaborative Augmented Reality

-Augmented Reality Computer supported collaborative work (CSCW) allows the computer to be used as a medium for human communication.
+Computer supported collaborative work (CSCW) allows the computer to be used as a medium for human communication.
 The combination of Augmented Reality, mobile computing and CSCW produces a new technology, called Mobile Collaborative Augmented Reality (MCAR).
-Virtual Reality appears a natural medium for threedimensional CSCW.
+Virtual Reality appears a natural medium for three-dimensional CSCW.
 However, the current trend in CSCW is toward the Open Shared Workspace, in which the computer is adapted to work with the user's traditional tools, rather than separating the user from them, as immersive VR does.
-One of the attractive solutions is through Augmented Reality, the overlaying of virtual objects on the real world.
-There is a number of researchers that have already developed table-top AR systems for supporting face-to-face collaboration.
+There are a number of researchers that have developed tabletop AR systems for face-to-face collaboration.
 The AR2 Hockey system of Ohshima [9] allows two users to play virtual air hockey against each other.
 A game of Augmented Reality Chess demonstrates collaboration of the stationary user with the mobile user in Reitmayr's system [10].
-However, the users in these systems have to be present in the same physical space and share it.
+However, the users in these systems have to be present in the same physical space.
 The remote users can not join the shared space and do the collaboration work.

-1.4 MCAR for Training
+2.2 MCAR for Training

-Training costs are a considerable part of expenses for many industries, especially when the customers or employees need to learn to use equipment or devices that are expensive and costly to repair.
-The problem is compounded when the trainers are far from the wouldbe trainees.
-A training system such as distance learning, on-line help through the Internet and a computer training application system based on virtual environment technology provide instruction or support in the form of text, audio, video and animation.
+Training costs are a considerable part of expenses for many industries, especially when the customers or employees need to learn to use equipment or devices that are expensive to repair.
+The problem is compounded when the trainers are far from the would-be trainees.
+A training system such as distance learning, on-line help through the Internet and a computer training application system based on virtual environment technology provide instruction or support in the form of texts, audio clips, video clips, and animations.
 An example is a prototype Collaborative Virtual Environment developed at the Multimedia Communications Research Lab, University of Ottawa [11] in which a real work task of ATM switch maintenance is simulated.
 As the emerging training system not only enhances understanding but also saves time and travel costs, it has been considered as very successful.
-However, it cannot give effective training or support when the learners need it most - carrying out the task in the real world.
-If the real world task is complicated, it is difficult for the trainees to memorize every step learned in the training system.
+However, it cannot give effective training or support when the learners need it the most - carrying out the task in the real world.
+If the real world task is complicated, it is difficult for the trainees to memorize every steps learned in the training system.
 Furthermore, they may not be able to obtain support if they have questions when they are working in the real world.